burak-glr/CS515-Deep_Learning/HW2/readme.md

 # Transfer learning and Knowledge Distilation

-Entry point for HW2: Transfer Learning and Knowledge Distillation.

 Dispatches to one of three task pipelines based on ``--task``:

   classify  — train/test a model (CNN, ResNet, MobileNet) from scratch,